 Mission Trip Dates

 ASP offers volunteer opportunities for all ages, all year long.
-Our Year-Round Program specifically runs from September through early May and allows a variety of trip options:
+Our Year-Round Program specifically runs from September through April and allows a variety of trip options:

 - Week-long Trips – Arrive Sunday afternoon, serve Monday-Friday, depart Saturday morning (note, this is the only available option for Spring Break Trips).